ec-jrc/nrt/paper/paper.md

 ![Snapshot of the operational forest disturbance alert system deployed across Estonia during the 2023 vegetation period.
 The bottom-right panel shows an example of a tree cover loss event that was successfully detected. \label{fig:deployment}](figs/deployment.png)

 Estonia was divided into 50 km tiles, and a monitoring instance for each tile was established using data from 2021 and 2022 as a stable history period.
-Each night, a containerized process automatically queried the SpatioTemporal Asset Catalog (STAC) on the Big Data Analytics Platform (BDAP) platform for new Sentinel 2 data [@soille2018versatile; @STAC2021].
+Each night, a containerized process automatically queried the SpatioTemporal Asset Catalog (STAC) on the Big Data Analytics Platform (BDAP) for new Sentinel 2 data [@soille2018versatile; @STAC2021].
 When new data was available, it was used to update both the monitoring status and the alert layer, which was accessible via Web Map Service (WMS) protocol.

 It is important to note that tools like `PySTAC` and Open Data Cube (ODC) played a crucial role in the deployment and functionality of this pipeline [@hanson2019open; @killough2018overview].